pixel

 KINESTHETIC LEARNING STYLE

 Learning styles, learning styles.
 What are they?
 Are they important?
 I think the best way to describe them is to simply state that learning styles are just how you best learn.
 And I do think that it is important to know how you learn best.
-You may know there are three main learning styles; visual, auditory and kinesthetic (though some would state there are seven).
+You may know there are three main learning styles; visual, auditory and kinesthetic learner (though some would state there are seven).
 The last one, the kinesthetic learning style is the one that people tend to know the least about and usually say “huh?”
 Big word for something that is fairly simple.
 So what is a Kinesthetic Learner?

-KINESTHETIC LEARNER
+WHAT IS A KINESTHETIC LEARNER

 What sets kinesthetic learners apart from other students?